-Barbara Galletti Vernazzani, a Future For Nature Award winner in 2011, is president of Centro de Conservacion Cetacea, a Chilean NGO dedicated to the conservation of cetacean species and the marine ecosystem.
-She says the Award is an important recognition of CCC’s achievements throughout the years, such as the Chilean whale sanctuary and the work conducted under the Alfaguara (blue whale) and Southern Right Whale projects.
-Check out the FFN interview with her here.
+- The Future For Nature Award is an important recognition of CCC’s achievements throughout the years, such as the Chilean whale sanctuary and the work conducted under the Alfaguara (blue whale) and southern right whale projects.

 “Ms Galletti is an outstanding conservationist whose hard-work, passion, and focus have resulted in excellent long-term data on the status of Southern Right and Blue Whales.
 She is systematic, effective, and clear thinking with an ability to motivate and inspire action at both national and international levels.
 This award will help to cement her position and provide critical funds to fortify her laudable conservation efforts.” – Saba Douglas-Hamilton, International Selection Committee